-What is a USPTO Registered Patent Agent?
+What is a Patent Agent?

-What does a Patent Agent Do?
+What Does a Patent Agent Do?

-- Protect New Inventions
+- Protect New Inventions with Patent Application Services;

-Working with inventors to search, evaluate, write, file, and prosecute patent applications for new inventions and ideas (read more about patenting ideas) is frequently much more a patent practitioners engineering knowledge and experience than whether or not they also have a license to practice law.
+When it comes to working with inventors to search, evaluate, write, file, and prosecute patent applications for new inventions and ideas it is frequently much more about a patent practitioners engineering knowledge and experience than whether or not they also went to law school.
+Also, check out the difference between a patent attorney and agent.
+Brief summary, it’s a license to practice law – both can prosecute patents.

 How to be a Licensed Patent Agent?

 Patent applications are written so that a person having ordinary skill in the art of the invention can make and use the invention.
-In other words, patent applications are written so that a person who would make the invention could.
+In other words, patent applications are written so that a person who would normally make the invention could.
 For example, if the invention is simple like a hammer, the patent application would need to be written so that almost any person can make a hammer with it.
 On the other hand, if the invention is complicated like a robot to use a hammer, the patent application would need to be written so that engineers can make the robot.